 What needs to change

-In Scotland we are calling on the government to change the law so that single homeless people who are homeless are not housed in unsuitable temporary accommodation such as Bed & Breakfast for more than 14 days.
+In Scotland we are calling on the government to change the law so that single homeless people are not housed in unsuitable temporary accommodation such as a Bed & Breakfast (B&B) for more than 7 days.
 Read more about temporary accommodation

 In England we are calling on the government to allocate an increased share of the funding for new housing provision.
 Specifically on the provision of more homes affordable to those on the lowest incomes, including those in low paid work.
 Read more about social housing